Soros builds stake in UK's "tortoise" developer

 Quantum Fund could not immediately be reached for comment outside regular U.S. business hours.

-Prices for the best central London offices rose 3.6 percent i n the year to November 2012 as overseas funds clamoured for a slice of a market seen as a safe place to park money, said real estate consultant CBRE.
+Prices for the best central London offices rose 3.6 percent in the year to November 2012 as overseas funds clamoured for a slice of a market seen as a safe place to park money, said real estate consultant CBRE (CBG.N).

 Values fell 11.4 percent outside the southeast of the country due to the anaemic economy.